johnbeve/NCOR-Training-Hub/README.md

 ## Manually deploying the website

-If (for some reason) the github action does not fire, you can manually run it.
+If (for some reason) the GitHub action does not fire, you can manually run it.
 First, on the `Actions` page, select the `Build and Deploy Static Mkdocs Documentation` workflow.

 ![github-actions-select-workflow](readme-images/github-actions-select-workflow.png)